ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 The following tools are available as pure Python3 scripts:
 - monitor.py: Simple Python3 script to monitor values using [hyundai_kia_connect_api](https://github.com/Hyundai-Kia-Connect/hyundai_kia_connect_api)
+- dailystats.py: represent the gathered daily statistics by the car in a nice formatted text, including computed totals.
 - kml.py: transform the monitor.csv data to monitor.kml, so you can use it in e.g. Google My Maps to see on a map the captured locations
 - summary.py: make summary per TRIP, DAY, WEEK, MONTH, YEAR with monitor.csv as input
 - shrink.py: Simple Python3 script to shrink monitor.csv, identical lines removed (first date/time column excluded)